Ol Doinyo Lengai: Geology

-Ol Doinyo Lengai is part of the Gregory Rift, which is part of the active East African Rift.
-The East African Rift is a continental rift extending from eastern to southern Africa over a length of 4000 km, where there is high heat flow through a thinner crust.
-In the Gregory Rift, spreading began about 1.2 million years ago and is ongoing at a rate of about 3 mm/year.
-The Natron Fault, the western boundary of the Gregory Rift in the area, passes just southwest of the volcano.
+Ol Doinyo Lengai is part of the Gregory Rift, which is part of the active East African Rift—a continental rift extending from eastern to southern Africa over a length of 4000 km, where there is high heat flow through a thinner crust.
+The Gregory Rift began spreading began about 1.2 million years ago and is ongoing at a rate of about 3 mm/year.
+The Natron Fault, the western boundary of the Gregory Rift, passes just southwest of the volcano.

-The volcano is part of the Ngorongoro volcanic highland, a system of volcanoes that were active from the Miocene to present, and which includes the Ngorongoro and other volcanoes.
+The volcano is part of the Ngorongoro volcanic highland, a system of volcanoes that were active from the Miocene to present and which includes the Ngorongoro and other volcanoes.
 Over time, volcanic activity shifted northeastward to the present-day Ol Doinyo Lengai.
-Other volcanoes in the area are Gelai to the northeast (Note: The Naibor Soito monogenetic volcanic field lies between Gelai and Ol Doinyo Lengai.) and Ketumbeine southeast of Ol Doinyo Lengai; further away are the Olduvai Gorge to the west and Kilimanjaro mountain east of the volcano.
+Other volcanoes in the area are Gelai to the northeast (Note: The Naibor Soito monogenetic volcanic field lies between Gelai and Ol Doinyo Lengai.) and Ketumbeine southeast of Ol Doinyo Lengai; further away are the Olduvai Gorge to the west and Kilimanjaro to the east.